supabase/supabase/web/blog/2021-02-27-cracking-postgres-interview.md

 ---

-There are plenty of resources out there for preparing for PostgreSQL Interview Questions.
+There are plenty of resources out there for preparing for PostgreSQL interview questions.
 Most posts are for technical interviews with a focus on PostgreSQL, however many just cover the basics and the advanced resources often conflate transactional SQL with analytical SQL (WINDOW/RANK functions, aggregates etc.).

-Here, we're going to focus on PostgreSQL Interview Questions that are aimed to understand the transactional side of PostgreSQL, and offer some areas that you may want to go a little deeper on in order to really impress your interviewer (and more importantly, become a kick-ass software engineer).
+Here, we're going to focus on PostgreSQL interview questions that are aimed to understand the transactional side of PostgreSQL, and offer some areas that you may want to go a little deeper on in order to really impress your interviewer (and more importantly, become a kick-ass software engineer).

 ## 1. Modeling